Back to Resources

 Let’s talk

-1. Amazon’s Automated Systems Are Making Instant Decisions About Your Account
+1. Amazon’s Automated Systems Are Making Decisions Before Humans See Your Case

-Amazon’s algorithms now handle most account and listing decisions without human review.
-What used to trigger a warning email from a real person now results in automatic suppression or suspension—often in the middle of the night.
+Amazon’s algorithms now handle most account and listing decisions without initial human review.
+What used to trigger a warning email from a real person now results in automatic suppression or suspension, often in the middle of the night.
+Human review typically only happens at the appeal stage, after the damage is already done.

-In mid-2024, Amazon implemented strict automated title enforcement:
+In January 2025, Amazon implemented strict automated title enforcement:

-Real example: A client selling “Wireless Bluetooth Headphones with Active Noise Cancellation, 40-Hour Battery Life” had their title automatically shortened to “Wireless Bluetooth Headphones.”
-They lost the two features that differentiated them from competitors.
-Sales dropped 28% in the following week before we caught it and restructured the listing to work within the new limits.
+Real example: A partner selling “Wireless Bluetooth Headphones with Active Noise Cancellation, 40-Hour Battery Life” had their title automatically shortened to “Wireless Bluetooth Headphones.”
+They missed the notification window, lost the two features that differentiated them from competitors, and saw sales drop 28% in the following week before we caught it and restructured the listing.

 Optimize for the algorithm, not just customers.
 Your title needs to satisfy both Amazon’s automated enforcement and shopper intent.
 That means front-loading your most important keywords in the first 80 characters while staying under the character limits.

 Keep documentation ready.
-If your listing gets suppressed, you’ll need to prove compliance within 24-48 hours or watch your sales disappear.
+If your listing gets suppressed, you’ll need to prove compliance quickly or watch your sales disappear.
 Have invoices, certificates, and test reports organized and accessible.

 a modern downtown street with a mysterious figure lurking in an alleyway, creating a subtle sense of intrigue and tension